 Advanced Energy Manufacturing Tax Credit.
 Reinstate, update, and increase funding for the 48C investment tax credit for domestic clean energy, clean vehicle technology, and industrial emissions reduction technology manufacturing facilities, and target investment to benefit deindustrialized, disadvantaged, and impacted communities.

 Manufacturing Conversion Grants.
 Fund the Domestic Manufacturing Conversion and Industrial Retooling grant and loan guarantee program (from Sec.
 132 of Rep. Rahall’s Energy Independence and Security Act of 2007/H.R.
-6), with enhancement for small- and medium-sized manufacturers and updated to include key EV propulsion technologies and facilitate reinvestment in deindustrialized communities and at-risk plants.
+6), with enhancement for small- and medium-sized manufacturers and updated to include key electric vehicle propulsion technologies and facilitate reinvestment in deindustrialized communities and at-risk plants.

 Advanced Technologies Vehicle Manufacturing Loans.
-Expand and update the Advanced Technology Vehicles Manufacturing Loan Program to cover medium- and heavy-duty clean vehicles and the manufacture of strategic components (see Sec.
+Expand and update the Advanced Technology Vehicles Manufacturing (ATVM) Loan Program to cover medium- and heavy-duty clean vehicles and the manufacture of strategic components (see Sec.
 33342 of H.R.
 2.)

 Battery Supply Chain.
-Incentives including the 48C tax credit, ATVM priority funding, and the 45M tax credit should be adapted to include the manufacturing of key energy and carbon reducing technologies such as battery cells.
+Incentives including the 48C tax credit, Advanced Technology Vehicles Manufacturing (ATVM) priority funding, and the 45M tax credit should be adapted to include the manufacturing of key energy and carbon reducing technologies such as battery cells.

 Hydrogen Production Tax Credit.
-Support zero-carbon hydrogen production by electrolysis through a new production tax credit, kickstarting production to make hydrogen broadly available for an array of industrial and possibly freight purposes.
+Support zero-carbon hydrogen production through a new production tax credit, kickstarting production to make hydrogen broadly available for an array of industrial and possibly freight purposes.

 NIST, MEP, Manufacturing USA.
-Increase funding for the National Institute of Standards and Technology in the U.S. Department of Commerce, including for the Manufacturing Extension Partnership (MEP) and Manufacturing USA, to support domestic manufacturing, innovation, and supply chains.
+Increase funding for the National Institute of Standards and Technology (NIST) in the U.S. Department of Commerce, including for the Manufacturing Extension Partnership (MEP) and Manufacturing USA, to support domestic manufacturing, innovation, and supply chains.

 DECARBONIZATION OF INDUSTRIAL PROCESSES

 Capital Investment in Clean Alternatives.
 Congress should support a national industrial strategy to reinvest in domestic manufacturing, lead in clean and emerging technology production and supply chain development, and transform industry to make it the cleanest and most competitive in the world.
 This should include the adoption of tax credits and enhance and expand loan and grant programs to support investments in low- or zero-emission industrial technologies.
-Incentives should support: 1) low- and zero-carbon process heat systems; 2) carbon capture, transport, utilization and geologic storage systems; 3) energy efficiency and reduction in waste from industrial processes; and 4) other industrial technologies that drive greenhouse gas emissions reductions in a manner consistent with pathways to decarbonize the industrial sector by midcentury.
+Incentives should support: 1) low- and zero-carbon process heat systems; 2) carbon capture, transport, utilization, and geologic storage systems; 3) energy efficiency and reduction in waste from industrial processes; and 4) other industrial technologies that drive greenhouse gas emissions reductions in a manner consistent with pathways to decarbonize the industrial sector by midcentury.
 Any new facility that receives such financial support should not cause a significant increase in hazardous air pollution.

 Deployment Incentives for Clean Alternatives.
 Support the production of low- and zero-emissions industrial commodities through federal procurements and new production tax credits.

-DOE Advanced Manufacturing Office (AMO).
-Scale up the technical assistance programs carried out under DOE’s AMO with an emphasis on assisting energy-intensive manufacturers, to deploy commercialized technologies and energy management systems, saving manufacturers money and reducing emissions.
+DOE Advanced Manufacturing Office.
+Scale up the technical assistance programs carried out under DOE’s Advanced Manufacturing Office (AMO) with an emphasis on assisting energy-intensive manufacturers, to deploy commercialized technologies and energy management systems, saving manufacturers money and reducing emissions.

 Clean Energy Manufacturing Tax Credits.
 Increase the Section 48 investment tax credit for combined heat and power (CHP) and clarify that waste heat to power is also eligible for this credit.
 Adapt the Section 45M technology production tax credit to fund domestic production (or manufacturer purchase) of strategic clean energy/vehicle component technologies, including batteries, solar cells, and wind components.